Survivors' protection

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-The classic rule of thumb: Income and liabilities
+The classic rule of thumb: income and liabilities

-Why use gross income?
-It serves as a simple indicator of the accustomed standard of living.
-For example, if you earn 60,000 euros gross per year, a factor of five results in a basic requirement of 300,000 euros.
-This amount covers rent, utilities, groceries, and insurance that continue after the main earner's death.
+Why gross income in particular?
+It serves as a simple indicator of the standard of living the person is used to.
+For example, if you earn €60,000 gross per year, a factor of five gives a basic requirement of €300,000.
+This amount covers rent, utilities, food and insurance, which will continue even after the death of the main earner.

-In addition to this income-based part, all existing loans must be added.
-This specifically concerns property financing.
-If there is still a remaining debt of 250,000 euros on your house, the insurance sum should be increased by exactly this amount.
-The goal is clear: In the event of a claim, the loan is immediately repaid, allowing the family to remain debt-free in their home.
+In addition to this income-based portion, all existing loans must be added.
+This applies in particular to property financing.
+If there is still €250,000 outstanding on your house, the insurance sum should be increased by exactly this amount.
+The aim is clear: in the event of a claim, the loan is repaid immediately so that the family can continue living in the family home debt-free.
 The formula is therefore:

 Individual factors: children, inflation and life stage